 The LG 34GP950G we bought has acceptable black uniformity, but this can vary between units, so your experience may vary.
 There's a bit of cloudiness to the screen with local dimming disabled and some light bleed from the corners, but it's not too bad.
 Enabling local dimming reduces the overall cloudiness and almost eliminates the backlight bleed from the corners.
 Unfortunately, due to the relatively large size of the dimming zones and the fact that it's edge-lit, there's considerable blooming around the test cross.

-After calibration, the LG 34GP950G-B has slightly better accuracy.
-Gamma didn't change much, but white balance and colors are more accurate, although there weren't any noticeable issues before calibration anyway.
+After calibration, the LG 34GP950G-B has better accuracy.
+Gamma didn't change much, but white balance and colors are more accurate.
 The color temperature is almost perfect, so the bluish tint that was there before calibration is gone.
-Overall, calibrating the display doesn't change much in terms of noticeable picture quality.

 The LG 34GP950G-B has a superb SDR color gamut.
 It has perfect coverage of the sRGB color space used by most desktop and web content.
 It also has excellent coverage of the wider Adobe RGB color space typically used for content creation, but it can't display the full range of greens.
 Unfortunately, shades of red, yellow, and magenta are oversaturated in this mode.